BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   well enough that I'm happy leaving it the way it is for now.
 - `gun_randomizer.txt` - The file as-is just randomizes the barrel for the Cloud Kill SMG, and works pretty well, giving three random barrels to the gun.
-(Though there's some kind of sanity checking going on, because they don't survive a quit/reload.)
 No real plans to turn this into a real randomizer, just wanted to see if these kinds of shenanigans were possible.
+  - As an aside, in order to survive a quit+reload, all of an item's parts have to come from the same "pool," which for weapons means a specific manufacturer+guntype.
+So if you want gear that survives being put into a savegame, your options for randomization are somewhat limited.
+- `mayhem_tweaks.txt` - Just playing around with the number and type of modifiers that get applied at various Mayhem levels, mostly just to verify that it could be done.
+Works great!
+I don't actually have any plans to do anything with 'em, though.

 ## Deprecated/Testing Mods